Our Trustees

 JoAnne is Deputy Chair of the Quality and Safety Committee, a member of the Finance, Resources and Investment Committee, and Lead Trustee for Advocacy.

-She is an experienced NHS manager and director and has worked in the health and care sector for over thirty-five years, originally as a nurse and midwife.
+She is an experienced manager in the health and care system, mainly NHS, for over 40 years, originally as a nurse and midwife.

 JoAnne’s career has mainly focused on the hospital environment, but she has worked closely with community services and social care and has first-hand experience of the benefits to service users of partnership working.
 Having worked in mainly operational roles in the NHS as a substantive employee, a change to interim NHS management consultant in 2008 has broadened her experience extensively – having worked on waiting list management and delivery, reconfiguration of services, the development and delivery of an End of Life Care Strategy, and preparation for a CQC inspection.